Commonplace 2.0 Guide: Discover the Features

 When can you start using Commonplace 2.0?

-Commonplace 2.0 is the product of learnings from over 3.3 million visitors, 2 million contributions, and 1200+ Commonplaces.
+Commonplace 2.0 is the product of learnings from over 4.5 million visitors, over 2.2 million contributions, and 1,300+ Commonplaces.
 We can safely say we are experts in the field of online community engagement and we’ve built a platform to match.

 Whilst there is an obvious focus on the interface design (what your visitors see), there are various new additions to the platform that will enhance your engagement which we can’t wait for you to experience.
 To make it easier for you to read about what’s brand new and what’s been enhanced, we’ve added an icon for each section just like this: